stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 3/Lesson 22 - Diagnosis.md

 3. **Abduction**: given a rule and an effect, abduce a cause (diagnosis)

 While deduction is _truth preserving_, induction and abduction are not.

+## Criteria For Choosing A Hypothesis

+Below are criteria for choosing a hypothesis

+1. Hypothesis must cover as much of the data as possible
+2. The smallest number of hypothesis ought to be used
+3. Some hypotheses may be more likely than others